 While in your job, you may find the need to go on a one day business trip.
 This quick work trip might be for a sales meeting with a prospective client, or an interview at a new firm.
 One day business trips can be stressful, however this post will help you get through the day.

-Create a detailed business trip itinerary
+Create a detailed one day work trip itinerary

 Since your business trip is only one day, you want to be sure that you do not miss any meetings and take full advantage of your time in town.
 Create an itinerary that outlines where you need to be, and at what time.
 Save important addresses to your phone so that they are handy, along with phone numbers of contacts at your destination.
 With only one day to travel, you don’t want to spend too much time being lost.